ErinaTheDummy/SwordToShield/Character_Creation/Classes/Psiker.md

 As a reaction to being targeted by an attack you may expend 3 psi to gain a +5 modifier to your AC for this attack, as a shield of psionic energy protects you for an instant against the attack.

 ### Crush
-As an action you expend 2 psi and attempt to crush one object or creature within 60 feet.
+As an action you expend 4 psi and attempt to crush one object or creature within 60 feet.
 The target must make a constitution saving throw against your Psionic DC or take 3d8 force damage as they are slowly crushed, taking half as much on a success.
 If the targeted object or creature has 5 hitpoints or less it is automatically crushed and destroyed without making a saving throw.

 ### Psychic Stun
 As an action you may expend 4 psi and attempt to psychically stun one creature you can see.
 The target must make an intelligence saving throw against your Psionic DC, or take 2d8 psychic damage and become stunned until the end of your next turn, taking half as much damage and not being stunned on a success.

 ### Psychic Compulsion
-As an action you may expend 2 Psi in an attempt to compel a creature you can see to perform a specific action which you describe with 3 words telepathically.
+As an action you may expend 4 Psi in an attempt to compel a creature you can see to perform a specific action which you describe with 3 words telepathically.
 The target must make an intelligence saving throw against your Psionic DC or perform the action.
 The target will not perform an actions which would outright harm them or another creature.
 If the target fails they spend their next turn performing this action and doing nothing else.

 ### Reflect Projectiles
 As a reaction to being hit by a ranged attack, you may expend 4 psi and reduce the damage dealt to you by the projectiles by 1d10 plus your intelligence modifier.
 If the damage dealt to you is reduced to or below 0 you reflect the projectile back, dealing the same damage levied against you to your attacker.

+### Psionic Invisibility
+As an action on your turn you may expend 4 psi to touch a creature or object and turn it invisible.
+This invisibility lasts until you choose for it to end as a free action, or until you or the target make an attack, cast a spell, or use a psionic on another creature.

 ### Psionic Awareness (level 3)
 You gain advantage on dexterity saving throws against unseen effects such as traps,  You cannot be surprised, and hidden attackers do not have advantage to hit you while you are not unconscious or incapacitated.

+### Psionic Heal (level 3)
+As an action on your turn you may expend 8 psi and heal one creature by touching them.
+The target creature heals 2d8 hitpoints.

 ### Pyrokinesis (level 3)
-As an action you may expend 4 psi and attempt to immolate 3 targets you can see.
+As an action you may expend 8 psi and attempt to immolate 3 targets within 60 feet you can see.
 The targets must make a dexterity saving throw against your Psionic DC or take 4d8 fire damage or half as much on a successful save.
 A creature reduced to 0 hitpoints by this damage explodes, forcing all creatures within 10 feet of it to make a dexterity saving throw or take 2d6 fire damage, or half as much on a successful save.

 ### Mental Bindings (level 3)
-As an action you may expend 4 psi and attempt to paralyze one creature you can see.
+As an action you may expend 8 psi and attempt to paralyze one creature you can see.
 The target must make an intelligence saving throw against your Psionic DC or become paralyzed for 1 minute.
 The target may repeat the saving throw at the end of each of its turns for the duration, ending the effect on a success

 ### Psychic Command (Level 3)
-As an action you may expend 6 psi in an attempt to command one creature you can see to perform an action which you describe with up to 5 words telepathically.
+As an action you may expend 8 psi in an attempt to command one creature you can see to perform an action which you describe with up to 5 words telepathically.
 The target must make an intelligence saving throw against your Psionic DC or perform the action.
 If the target fails they spend their next turn performing this action and do nothing else.

 ### Read Mind (Level 3)
 As an action you may expend 6 psi in an attempt to read the mind of another creature within 120 feet of you.
 The target must make a wisdom saving throw against your Psionic DC or have their mind read, the target has disadvantage on this save if you are touching them.
 If the target fails, ask your GM one question, and the answer to that question will be pulled from the mind of the target.

 ### Psionic Agility (level 3)
-Whenever you make a dexterity check, you may expend a hit die and roll it, adding the result to your total.
+Whenever you make a dexterity check, you may expend a hit die and roll your psionic die, adding half the result to your total.

 ### Pyrokinetic Fireball (level 6)
 As an action you may expend 10 psi and cause an explosion of flames from one point within 240 feet.
 All creatures within 30 feet of that point must make a dexterity saving throw against your Psionic DC or take 8d6 fire damage, taking